leh to nubra valley camping

 This is my Leh to Nubra Valley budget travel guide.
 In this article, you will find how I did a 4-day journey across Nubra Valley for under 2000 Rupees.
-And this includes food, accommodation, transportation and other miscellaneous costs.
+This includes food, accommodation, transportation and other miscellaneous costs.
 So let’s get started…

 Leh To Nubra Valley